Women's cricket to 'take off' with new T20 league in India

 It's another stride for women's cricket on the international stage following the creation and expansion of female leagues in the Hundred in the UK, Big Bash League in Australia and - particularly for Kiwis - the Super Smash in New Zealand in recent years.

-Dhumal said a final date had not been locked in for the players' auction but suggested the goal was the first week of February with teams given a purse of 12 crore [NZ$2.27 million] each for the first season.
+Dhumal said a final date had not been locked in for the players' auction but suggested the goal was the first week of February with teams given a purse of 120 million rupees (NZ$2.3 million) each for the first season.

 With teams allowed to carry squads of up to 18 players each, it means the average player salary for the opening season would be NZ$126,100 although proven athletes - such as White Ferns stars Sophie Devine, Suzie Bates and Melie Kerr - could fetch higher sums if they put their names forward.